Florida State Road 19: North of Tavares thru Ocala National Forest

 Even as it passes along the west side of Lake Pearl, the old railway grade right of way can be found until it finally diverges from SR 19 just south of Pittman.
 One clear sign the road is approaching Ocala National Forest is the U.S. Forest Services Ranger Station on the opposite side of the road.
 Immediately the road runs along the west side of Lake Gibson as the right-of-way for the northbound lane ends and one for a southbound lane begins.
 Along some tree farms, SR 19 crosses over from Umatilla to Altoona.
 In downtown Altoona, SR 19 intersects Former SR 42, and more than a dozen blocks later the road becomes a spur of the Florida Black Bear Scenic Byway as it officially enters Ocala National Forest.
 The first segment of the forest is the Lake Dorr Recreational Area in Pittman.
-Within this area is the Pittman Visitor's Center.
+Within this area is the Pittman Visitor Center.
 Further north, a dirt road runs northeast before SR 19 serves as the western terminus of County Road 445.
 Later National Forest Service Road 573 intersects the road at a northwest to southeast angle.
 SR 19 curves northeast again and then northwest as it approaches Sellers Lake and the intersection of County Road 445A near Astor Park, the last major intersection in Lake County.
 Soon enough, it passes the Beakman Lake Recreational Area, but beyond that point the rest of the surroundings consist of purely wilderness and occasional intersections with NFS dirt roads, as well as the U.S. Navy's Pinecastle Bombing Range.
 The road crosses the Lake-Marion County Line and serves as the southern terminus of the Backwoods Trail before intersecting SR 40 northwest of Wildcat Lake.